 It is an emotion-focused practice, and, like most gratitude meditation practices, begins with breath control.
 Once the follower is immersed into the process, the narrator slowly progresses toward shifting the focus to our innermost emotions of love, affection, care, and empathy.
 It lets us confront our positive energy and express gratitude to ourselves and others.

 You can have a closer look at this meditation script and incorporate it as a part of your daily gratitude practice.

 Krista, the founder and mentor of Flourish yoga, dedicated her Canada-based organization to promote awareness for a healthy lifestyle.
 Her blogs and training manuals contain all the know-how of proper diet, active lifestyle, yoga, and meditation.

 The gratitude meditation script that she has developed is relaxing and can be practiced during any time of the day.
 It is flexible, nourishing, and awakens our bodily senses instantly, making us more mindful of the present.
 The full audio script, with description, is available on her website.

 4. Guided Gratitude Meditation by Still Minds

-In a recent article on gratitude meditation, author Kasey Carrington presented a unique compilation of some of the most popular guided gratitude meditation scripts.
+In an article on gratitude meditation, author Kasey Carrington presented a unique compilation of some of the most popular guided gratitude meditation scripts.
 The practices include short, and long texts explained by different practitioners and well-established meditation mentors, and is an all-in-one collection of gratitude meditation scripts.

 5. Mind-Body Balance Guided Gratitude